 - Feast your eyes on the best gaming TVs

 PS5 vs PS5 Digital Edition: design and build

 Both devices have the same distinctive design elements, namely a high, white-collared shell that's separated from the black body of the unit by finned gaps to aid ventilation.

 All in all, the PS5's is a striking design that has split opinion.
 But we like it.

 PS5 vs PS5 Digital Edition: specs

 In a post on the official PlayStation blog, PlayStation boss Jim Ryan confirmed that both PS5 consoles share identical power and features, including 4K graphics, ray-tracing support and PS5 3D audio.
 So, "whichever PS5 you choose, you’ll enjoy the same breathtaking, next-gen gaming experiences".

 Spec-wise, both PS5 consoles feature the same AMD Zen 2-based CPU, the same 16GB GDDR6 / 256-bit memory, and the same 825GB SSD.
 The way Sony has designed and integrated the PS5’s storage makes it so fast (more than twice as fast as that of the Series X) that it boosts overall console performance.

 In terms of games, you can able to transfer most PS4 games to PS5 and in most cases, enjoy free upgrades such as increased frame rates.
 However it's worth noting that to do this you'll need to use the PS5's disc drive to transfer the game discs to the next-gen console.
 The PS5 doesn't support your old PS1, PS2 and PS3 titles, either.

 Eyeing up the PS5 as an entertainment hub as well as a games machine?
 The PS5 and PS5 Digital Edition are a great choice.
-They now support Netflix, Disney Plus, Apple TV, Spotify, Twitch, YouTube, Amazon Prime Video, Hulu, Peacock, Disney Plus, HBO Max and PlayStation Video.
-There's also a rumour that Apple Music is headed to the PS5 at some point in the not-so-distant future.
+They now support Netflix, Disney Plus (now with 4K HDR), Apple TV, Spotify, Twitch, BBC iPlayer, YouTube (now with HDR10), Amazon Prime Video, Hulu, Peacock, Disney Plus, HBO Max and PlayStation Video.
+As per the rumours, Apple Music arrived on the PS5 in October 2021.